-The District's bank account is entirely covered by federal depository insurance or by collateral held by the State Treasurer under the Florida Statutes.
+The District's bank account is entirely covered by federal depository insurance or by collateral held by the State Treasurer under the provisions of Florida Statutes.

 Florida Statutes restrict and provide various alternatives for the investment of District funds.
-Investments at September 30, 2014, are held in the Florida PRIME fund, one of two separate pooled Funds of the Local Government Surplus Funds Trust Fund created by Section 218.405, Florida Statutes, which is administered by the State Board of Administration (SBA).
+Investments at September 30, 2015, are held in the Florida PRIME fund of the Local Government Surplus Funds Trust Fund created by Section 218.405, Florida Statutes, which is administered by the State Board of Administration (SBA).

 The SBA PRIME Fund is a "2a-7 like" pool in which the fair value of investments are determined by amortized cost, and securities lending cash collateral investments are recorded at fair value.
 The District is a voluntary participant in the pool and shares in the pool earnings based on its dollar days participation.
 The fair value of the position in the pool is the same as the value of the pool shares.
 The Florida Prime is rated by Standard and Poors with a current rating of AAAm.
-Investment policies of the Prime Fund include limiting exposure of investments to short-term, high-quality fixed income securities and exposure to a maximum of 25% exposure to any single industry sector.
+Investment policies of the Prime Fund include limiting exposure of investments to short-term, high-quality fixed income securities and will limit exposure to a maximum of 25% exposure to any single industry sector.
 At least 50% of the investments must be invested in securities rated A-1+ or comparable and no more than 5% exposure to any single non-governmental issuer or 10% to any single money market mutual fund.
-The weighted average days to maturity of the Florida PRIME at September 30, 2014 is 39 days.
+The weighted average days to maturity of the Florida PRIME at September 30, 2015 is 29 days.

-The PRIME Fund security composition on September 30, 2014 was as follows:
+The PRIME Fund security composition on September 30, 2015 was as follows:

-Bank instruments - fixed 28.90%
+Bank instruments - fixed 19.50%

-Bank instruments - floating 19.50

-Corporate CP - fixed 15.90
+Corporate CP - fixed 9.20

-Mutual funds - money market 13.20
+Corporate CP - floating 6.40

-Corporate notes - floating 9.40
+Corporate notes - floating 12.50

-Repurchase agreements 5.70
+Bank instruments - floating 14.00

 Asset backed Com.
-Paper - fixed 5.40
+Paper - fixed 6.70

 Asset backed Com.
-Paper - floating 1.00
+Paper - floating 2.70

-Corporate CP - floating 1.00

-100.00%
+Mutual funds - money market 19.79

+Repurchase agreements 9.30

+100.00 %